-- 1 Concepts and "models" are important to address the hunger dilemma.
-"Programs against hunger should be based on the concept of food security and of the right to food; and they should be comprehensive, addressing elements related to production and access to food." - 2 With sufficient political will it is possible to secure a rapid and significant reduction in poverty and hunger levels.
+1 - Concepts and "models" are important to address the hunger dilemma.
+"Programs against hunger should be based on the concept of food security and of the right to food;

-3 - The programs can be financially feasible to reduce hunger in the short run.
+- 2 With sufficient political will it is possible to secure a rapid and significant reduction in poverty and hunger levels. - 3 The programs can be financially feasible to reduce hunger in the short run.
 The "Bolsa Familia Program" benefits 12 million families, around one- fourth of Brazil population (about 200 millions), "but it only requires investments of a little over 2% of the federal budget and of only 0,4% of the GDP".